Jeremy Bloom’s Integrate raises $8 million for marketing software

 Integrate’s software helps automate demand marketing, programs that drive awareness of a product or service.
 Their software also integrates with marketing automation and CRM platforms like Salesforce, Marketo and Eloqua.

-There are so many marketing software products that the category has developed its own nickname, "martech."
-The beginning of the year saw a 29% investment decline in the space, according to a MarTech Advisor study.
+There are so many marketing software products that the category has developed its own nickname, “martech.”
+The beginning of the year saw a 29 percent investment decline in the space, according to a MarTech Advisor study.

 But despite a competitive landscape, Integrate has been able to make inroads.
 Seth Levine, managing director at Foundry Group, said he invested in Integrate again because it’s been growing quickly.
 He’s seen Integrate “triple revenue in the last 12 months, all while remaining cash-flow positive.”